 What can Firm Administrators do?

 Firm Administrators have "global rights" of access.
-That is, a Firm Administrator is able to view all case data for any case attached to a firm’s license as well as to create, edit, and delete cases attached to a firm’s license.
+That is, a Firm Administrator is able to view all case data for any case attached to a firm’s account as well as to create, edit, delete, and archive cases attached to a firm’s account.
 If for any reason a mediator is prevented from completing a case to which he or she is assigned, the Firm Administrator can access the case by selecting the Edit button in the Case Summary tab on a Case Dashboard and making the adjustments in the Case Users box.

 Firm Administrators can also add additional people to a firm or remove existing users, and set the role of any new or existing user.

-As a Firm Administrator, you can edit the Firm's address and contact information for a firm by going to My Firm > Manage Firm, selecting Display/Edit for the appropriate firm, making the necessary edits, and clicking on the Update Firm button at the bottom of the screen:
+As a Firm Administrator, you can edit the Firm's address and contact information for a firm by going to My Firm > Manage Firm, selecting Display/Edit for the appropriate firm and making the necessary edits.
+When done, click on the Update Firm button at the bottom of the screen:

 What management tools are available to Firm Administrators?

 When a Firm Administrator selects My Firm > Manage Firm > Display/Edit, she will see a tab at the top called Firm Reports.
 From here, she can run the same reports that an individual mediator can run from My ADR Notable > My Library > System Reports, but Firm Reports are, of course, for the entire firm.
 Read more about these reports.

 The Firm Administrator role is determined at the time that the Firm is created.
 The owner of the account used to set up a Firm will receive the role of Firm Administrator by default.
 Read more about Setting up My Firm.

 Reassigning the Firm Administrator role is a two-step process.
 First, select Manage Firm in the Main Menu, then Display/Edit next to the name of the firm.
 In this example...